aleios-cloud/sls-test-tools/README.md

 ## Maintenance

-sls-test-tools is currently being actively maintained.
-If you find a problem with the tool, let us know and we'll solve it as quickly as possible.
+sls-test-tools is currently being actively maintained, yet is in alpha.
+Your feedback is very welcome.

 ## Assertions:

 ### EventBridge
+An interface to the deployed EventBridge, allowing events to be injected and intercepted via an SQS queue and EventBridge rule.

 ```
     expect(eventBridgeEvents).toHaveEvent();